alejandralopezperez/telegram-bot-reddit/README.md

 where <token> is the Newsbot API key passed as an environment variable, if not passed, the docker will run with the default token value.

 ## Run Compose application

+The Docker Compose file contains the Newsbot container and MySQL container, with an attached volume to persist the data.
+The API token and the mysql password are passed through the env file.
 To run the docker compose run:

     docker-compose up